twripley/home-code/README.md

-# home-ansible
+# home-code
-Ansible playbooks for my home use
+Misc code projects for home use.

+Ansible and Python